You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 Study design

 This is a retrospective study done from a quaternary care center for neurological disorders in South India (National Institute of Mental Health and Neurosciences, Bengaluru, India).
 A detailed chart review was done to identify and include the patients who (i) attended the neuromuscular clinic in the Neurology department between January 2016 and December 2020 (ii) were genetically confirmed to have congenital myopathy as per the “Gene table of monogenic neuromuscular disorders” guidelines [8] and (iii) were under the primary care of the authors.
-Patients were excluded from the analysis if (i) the diagnosis of CM was based on muscle biopsy, and genetic analysis was not available, (ii) if the variants detected were present in asymptomatic parents/siblings, and (iii) if the variants detected were benign or likely benign as per American College of Medical Genetics and Genomics (ACMG) guidelines.
+Patients were excluded from the analysis if (i) the diagnosis of CM was based on muscle biopsy, and genetic analysis was not available, and (ii) if the variants detected were benign or likely benign as per American College of Medical Genetics and Genomics (ACMG) guidelines.
 This study was approved by the Institute Ethics Committee (NIMHANS/IEC/2020-21).
 A prior informed consent was obtained from the participants at the time they underwent genetic testing.
 Written informed consent was obtained from parents/guardians for unmasking of the faces.

 Patient cohort